Choosing the Right Bitcoin Wallet for You

 Mobile Wallet

 A mobile wallet is an application that can be downloaded on your smartphone.
-It’s an essential tool for anyone that often uses cryptocurrencies to pay for goods or trades them peer to peer on a daily basis.
+It’s an essential tool for anyone who often uses cryptocurrencies to pay for goods or trades them peer-to-peer on a daily basis.
 Some wallet apps even use the NFC feature of smartphones, allowing the user to not share any information at all, but just exchange it with others by the sheer proximity of their smartphones.

 They are a very convenient solution for users wanting to have their cryptocurrencies on the go.
 But this convenience comes at a price: mobile wallets are often the target of hackers.
 Moreover, smartphones aren’t the most secure hardware by design and sometimes losing your mobile device can mean losing access to all of your Bitcoin.